aendie/SFalmanac-Py3/README.md

 It is possible to extend the maximum year beyond 2050 by choosing a different ephemeris in config.py.
 Bugfix applied to correct the Meridian Passage times.

+**UPDATE: Jul 2020**

+A new option has been added into config.py: *moonimg = True* will display a graphic image of the moon phase (making the resulting PDF slightly larger).
+Use *moonimg = False* to revert to the previous format without the graphic moon image.

 ## Requirements

 &nbsp;&nbsp;&nbsp;&nbsp;Most of the computation is done by the free Skyfield library.